 This month we continue series of interviews with the editors of the various Queen's Own fanzines and newsletters.
-The second editor we would like you to meet is Aurora Nelson of Golden Grove.
+The third editor we would like you to meet is Laura Cameron of the Pacific Northwest Collegium's Collegium Chronicles.
 (You'll find submission information below in the Fanzine section of this newsletter.)
-[Ed.
-Note: Aurora Nelson is no longer the editor of Golden Grove, 2/16/02.]

 Herald-Mage Master Danya Winterborn and Healer Adept Moonstar

 "Unofficially," around 8 years ago.
 Er . . .
 Umm . . .
 I'm now in the process of "officially" joining.
 Really.

 I picked up Arrow's Flight in the library because I'm a sucker for good cover art, and went out and bought the whole series because I'm also a sucker for a good story.
 I enjoy Misty's stories because she's not afraid to spotlight alternative lifestyles and beliefs and treat them as commonplace.
 Her use of strong female protagonists in many of her books--especially Diana Tregarde, Tarma and Kerowyn--kept me reading and wishing that I could meet these women in person!

 Everything I can get my hands on--mostly fantasy and science fiction.
 Cross-genre works are my absolute favorite.
 I also read indie comics like A Distant Soil by Colleen Doran, The Desert Peach and Stintz by Donna Barr, Strangers in Paradise by Terry Moore and Bone by Jeff Smith.
 After the demise of The Sandman, mainstream just doesn't cut it for me anymore.
 Non-fiction such as History, Arts & Crafts, Mythology, etc.